 4. It is easier to become familiar and secure with your surroundings.

 Part of the appeal of huge cities is that they are exciting and seem to provide endless options for entertainment.
 However, it can be overwhelming having to figure out complicated public transportation systems, figuring out how to ration your time to see everything, and having to worry about crime and theft.
 Smaller cities aren’t always necessarily safer, but they typically do have lower crime rates, and this is especially important for female travelers like myself.
-Though part of the novelty of traveling is seeing and experiencing things you ordinary wouldn’t, being familiar with your surroundings and establishing a routine can be just as beneficial.
+Though part of the novelty of traveling is seeing and experiencing things you ordinarily wouldn’t, being familiar with your surroundings and establishing a routine can be just as beneficial.

 As exciting as it, studying abroad can also be very overwhelming, so finding a sense of familiarity was a comfort to me.
 Being able to make my way easily around a city, whether just to grab some café con leche or to visit a museum, helped me feel both more secure and actually allowed me to explore more than I normally would.
 In large cities, I’m much more cautious and am more hesitant to wander aimlessly around.
-In Santiago and Rennes I felt more free to be adventurous and walk around without anywhere to go in particular.
+In Santiago and Rennes I felt freer to be adventurous and walk around without anywhere to go in particular.
 Since I was less afraid of getting lost or being in danger, I was truly able to see as much of the city as I wanted to.

 5. There’s more time to enjoy the little things.